Introduction to AbaPerls

 8. Installation at a customer site, to read the parts on update scripts generated by DBUPDGEN and repeat the parts on DBBUILD.

-As for the remaining commands, I have not listed them in any reading-order; explore them at your own pace.
+As for the remaining commands and topics, I have not listed them in any reading-order; explore them at your own pace.

 Credits